 The United States has substantial economic ties with Hong Kong.
-A report done by the U.S. State Department in February 2015 indicates that there are some 1,400 U.S. firms and approximately 85,000 U.S. residents in Hong Kong.
-Another 1.2 million people visited Hong Kong last year from the U.S. The latest available figures on U.S. direct investment in Hong Kong show investment at about $64 billion, making the United States one of Hong Kong’s largest investors.
+In August 2020, the U.S. State Department reported that there are some 1,300 U.S. firms and approximately 85,000 U.S. residents in Hong Kong.
+The latest available figures on U.S. direct investment in Hong Kong show investment at about $92.48 billion, making the United States one of Hong Kong’s largest investors.

-Hong Kong is the ninth largest export destination for California, which exported approximately $9.6 billion in goods to Hong Kong in 2016.
-The top category of California exports to Hong Kong was computer and electronic products (47.3 percent), totaling $4.5 billion.
-Miscellaneous manufactured commodities, agricultural products, and primary metal were the other top California export categories to Hong Kong, representing 14.5 percent, 12.5 percent and 4.9 percent respectively.
+Hong Kong was the 8th largest export destination for California in 2021, which exported approximately $6.76 billion in goods to Hong Kong.
+The top category of California exports to Hong Kong was computer and electronic products, totaling $4.36 billion.
+Miscellaneous manufactured commodities, processed foods, and agricultural products were the other top California export categories to Hong Kong.

 U.S. Department of Commerce

 Characteristics of travelers from Hong Kong to California – 2013

 U.S. – Hong Kong Wine Agreement

 California vintners thirsty for a taste of China’s booming wine marketLos Angeles Times, May 25, 2010